How to Use Virginia K-12 Learning Acceleration Grants

 When you are applying for a grant, listing a school is an optional step.
 You can skip this with no impact.
 Later, when you have an account, and go to “Pay Vendor”, Compass Homeschool Classes will show up on the list.
 For the purposes of this grant, Compass is providing small group tutoring.

 I want to pay for my son’s one-on-one tutoring with grant money.
-Since I don’t receive an emailed Registration Confirmation for private tutoring, what documentation should I upload to ClassWallet for reimbursement?
+What documentation should I upload to ClassWallet for reimbursement?

 Agreement